michaelgeers6/personal-website/content/research/research.md

 menu: 'research'
 ---

 My research explores consumer behavior in online environments using insights and methods from psychology, marketing, and computational social science.
-I draw on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.
 Thus far, I have pursued two broad streams of research.
 In my first stream of research, I seek to better understand consumer behavior online.
-In a second stream, I aim to boost consumers’ competences to navigate digital environments and guard themselves against manipulation.
+In a second stream, I aim to boost consumers’ competences to navigate digital environments and guard against manipulation.
+I draw on a range of empirical methods, including surveys, online experiments, field studies, and combinations thereof.

 <br>